KevinSayers/AWS_POC_Snakemake/docs/index.md

 ## DESCRIPTION

 This is a living document for the HPC component of the MVP on AWS.
-This is a code repository and a living document describing ideas/"how-tos"/slides etc. related to the Minimal Viable Product (MVP) [^1] to be built for the Genetics Branch (GB) on Cloud One or AWS.
+This is a code repository and a living document describing ideas, "how-tos", slides etc. related to the Minimal Viable Product (MVP) to be built for the Genetics Branch (GB) on Cloud One or AWS.

 > <ins>Disclaimer</ins>: There are two parallel efforts underway for the _"cloudification"_ of GB, namely, a.
 Moving the database management and its web-interface to AWS also referred to as **"the Database component"** and b.
 Orchestrating NGS analysis workflows on AWS which is also referred to as **"the HPC compotent"**.
 This repository solely focuses on _the HPC component_.